matteopicciolini/JTracer/readme.md

 ## Issue-Tracking
-If the user ecounters a bug or any type of issues related to the code we have written, please let us know.
-Contact us via e-mail of the following addresses:
-- fravilla30@gmail.com
-- picciolinimatteo@gmail.com
+If you encounter any issues while using this project or find a bug in the code, please feel free to let us know!
+You can reach us at picciolinimatteo@gmail.com or fravilla30@gmail.com.